Forster Summer School 2025 explores – resilience in times of global crisis

 Let's talk about global change.

-This overarching motto inspired also the sixth Forster Summer School from 04.07.-15.07.2025.
-As a short-term Blended Intensive Program (BIP) the summer school included a virtual component and a physical mobility.
+This overarching motto also inspired the sixth Forster Summer School from July 4 to July 15, 2025.
+As a short-term Blended Intensive Program (BIP), the summer school included both a virtual component and an in-person phase/mobility.

-25 students from our FORTHEM Alliance and ERASMUS+ partner universities University of Burgundy, University of Jyväskylä, University of Palermo, University of Valencia, Charles University, from our cooperation partner Sultan Quaboos University in Muscat, Oman and from JGU took part in the international and interdisciplinary event.
+25 students from our FORTHEM Alliance and ERASMUS+ partner universities – University of Burgundy, University of Jyväskylä, University of Palermo, University of Valencia, Charles University – and from our cooperation partner Sultan Quaboos University in Muscat, Oman, and from JGU took part in the international and interdisciplinary event.

 Topic

-Forster Summer School 2025 was dedicated to the research topic "resilience" entitled "Forster Summer School explores – resilience in times of global crisis.
+Forster Summer School 2025 was dedicated to the research topic "resilience", under the title: "Forster Summer School explores resilience in times of global crisis.
 Risk awareness, response scenarios, resolutions.”
 The world, our planet Earth, is currently exposed to extreme events such as climate change, natural disasters, loss of biodiversity, scarcity of resources, uncontrolled artificial intelligence, technology and power failures, anti-democratic tendencies and war.

 How can we face these planetary transformations or global crisis?
 How can we be better prepared?
 What makes individuals, societies and systems more resilient in emergencies?

-These and similar research questions and conceptualizations of the term “resilience” were addressed by psychological disciplines as well as natural, social and technically applied sciences during the 12-days summer school.
-In different kind of settings (talks, workshops, scientific excursions), the students discovered and discussed current discourses and scientific perspectives on resilience research.
+These and similar research questions and conceptualizations of the term “resilience” were addressed by psychological disciplines as well as natural, social and applied technical sciences during the 12-day summer school.
+In different kinds of settings (talks, workshops, scientific excursions), the students discovered and discussed current discourses and scientific perspectives on resilience research.

 Virtual kick-off and physical scientific program